Last updated on October 28th, 2022 at 03:42 pm

 2. Strategic Planning

-Strategic planning is a perfect solution if economic trends change or competitors adjust their business model.
+Strategic planning is a perfect solution if economic trends change or competitors adjust their business models.
 This gives you time to think about how your business could adapt to the external environment and hopefully have better competitive positioning.

 Here are some ways to help you strategically plan.